pivotal/docs-tap/app-sso/reference/api/workloadregistration.hbs.md

-# WorkloadRegistration
+# WorkloadRegistration API for AppSSO

-`WorkloadRegistration` represents the request for client credentials for an [AuthServer](authserver.hbs.md).
+In Application Single Sign-On (commonly called AppSSO), `WorkloadRegistration` represents the request for client credentials for an [AuthServer](authserver.hbs.md).
 It is a portable, higher-level abstraction over [ClientRegistration](clientregistration.hbs.md).
 It is namespaced and is identified by its short name `workloadreg`.

 `WorkloadRegistration` templates redirect URIs and reconciles into a [ClientRegistration](clientregistration.hbs.md).
 For more information,